 It could be a friend, a family member, or someone we know within our community.
 As advocates against sexual violence, we must surround survivors with support so that they can find healing and thrive.
 Advocating with survivors in our life is a journey that is incredibly nuanced with beautiful lessons along the way.
-If you want to learn how to support survivors better, here are 4 tips for advocates, from a survivor.
+If you want to learn how to support survivors better, here are 4 tips on how to advocate for survivors of sexual assault, written from a survivor’s perspective.

 1. Don’t tell me what is appropriate behavior for a survivor.
 I am more than my experience.

 What is acceptable behavior for a survivor?
 And whose decision is it to make?
 After a survivor experiences sexual violence, those claiming to advocate for them often have expectations for their behavior.
 This may include whether or not we want a partner, our sexuality, the way we tell our stories, or what we should wear.
 No matter what your intentions are as an advocate, no one except the survivor has the right to decide what their lifestyle should look like.
 Passive comments that assume, dictate, or expect how survivors should behave may contribute to the stigma around survivorship and inhibit healing.
 The best way to support a survivor is to let them decide what their own identity and healing look like.

 2. Let me take the lead.
 I know what's best for me to heal.